 - a furnished community room, usually located adjacent to the elevators

 - a kitchen with a microwave, oven, stovetop, refrigerator, freezer, and sink with garbage disposal (refurbished spring 2021)

 - a television and a DVD player

-- Laundry facilities, mail facilities and vending machines on the ground floor
+- Lobby seating & study space (renovated spring 2021), laundry facilities, and vending machines on the ground floor

 - Print stations are available

 Students Full Name

 3700 O St. NW